-Moreover, accurate detection and tracking of vehicles in real time facilitate proactive measures to enhance road safety.
-By identifying potential hazards such as erratic driving behaviour, illegal manoeuvres, or vehicle breakdowns, authorities can promptly intervene to mitigate risks and prevent accidents.
+A. Significance of the Research.
+The research on real time vehicle detection, tracking, and counting using computer breakdowns, authorities vehicle can promptly intervene to mitigate risks and prevent accidents.
 Additionally, the data driven approach enables the identification of high-risk areas, allowing for targeted interventions to improve safety measures.
-Furthermore, the research provides valuable data insights that empower transportation authorities and city planners to make informed decisions regarding transportation urban planning and infrastructure development.
+Furthermore. the research provides valuable data insights that empower transportation authorities and city planners to make informed decisions regarding transportation urban planning and infrastructure development.
 By analysing comprehensive data on traffic patterns, vehicle volumes, and congestion trends, authorities can prioritize investments in infrastructure upgrades, implement traffic management policies, and optimize public transportation routes to enhance overall mobility and accessibility.